-During this 7-day Course, students will learn the art of Aromatherapy Massage; including the assessment and treatment of Foot Reflexes, to the standards required by the International Federation of Professional Aromatherapists (IFPA).
+During this 7-day Massage Course (level 4) students will learn the art of Aromatherapy Massage; including the assessment and treatment of Foot Reflexes, to the standards required by the International Federation of Professional Aromatherapists (IFPA).

 Exemptions: Students taking the Clinical Aromatherapy Diploma should submit details of their Massage qualifications (level 3 or beyond) if they want exemption from this Aromatherapy Massage Module (case-studies will still be required).

 Please note: We welcome Students who already have a recognised massage qualification (level 3 or beyond) but who want to add an Aromatherapy Massage to their tool-kit.
 The cost of the Course is reduced to £700 for such Students.
 Such Students would not take the Massage Examination and would receive a Certificate of Attendance for the Aromatherapy Massage Course.

 No prior experience is necessary to attend this Course

 'What is Aromatherapy Massage?'

 During an Aromatherapy Massage, essential oils are applied to the skin and worked into the body, using neuromuscular techniques focused upon the nervous system.
 The massage loosens tight muscles and clears blocked tissue by focusing on control-points in the energy-system.

 As the skin responds, the subcutaneous nerves communicate with the internal organs, glands, nerves and circulatory system.
 The effect may be stimulating or calming - depending upon the types of oils used - also, upon the needs of the individual receiving the treatment.

 The oils are compatible with the basic structure of the skin, penetrating it layer by layer - moisturising it, making it more supple and stimulating the production of new cells.
 The body is also beneficially affected by the scent of the essential oils deployed.